widelands/widelands-website/README.txt

    $ pip -E . install -r code/widelands/pip_requirements.txt

 This will take a while.
-If no errors we should be fine.
+If no errors are shown we should be fine.

 Setting up the website
 ----------------------